SamBumgardner/Intro-To-Video-Game-Development/syllabus.md

 Hands-on introduction to video game development, emphasizing the application of general computer science knowledge to the process of making video games.

 ### Lectures
-Lectures will be M-W for the first 2 weeks.
-After that, Fridays will be a lab day in Cheek 213 unless otherwise announced.
+Lectures will be M-W in Cheek 210.
 See [attendance](#Attendance).

 ### Learning Outcomes
 Upon completion of the course, students should:

  1. Know and comfortably use git workflow through github.
- 2. Have a solid understanding of the Haxe programming language and thoroughly understand differences and similarities between it and the other languages they know.
+ 2. Have a solid understanding of the Haxe programming language and the differences and similarities between it and the other programming languages.
- 4. Understand the purpose of a game engine.
+ 3. Understand the purpose of a game engine.
- 5.
+ 4. Be able to identify core responsibilities of a game engine.
- 6.
+ 5. Understand how to apply existing computer science-related knowledge to the process of making games.

 ### Textbooks
 None.